12yanogden/go-slices/README.md

-# slices
+# go-slices

-Helper functions for handling slices.
+Helper functions for handling slices in Go.